outsidedav/swift/create_app_cli.md

   Be sure to log in with an {{site.data.keyword.cloud_notm}} account to create a project.
 First-time users can [register ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/registration/?cm_sp=dw-bluemix-_-swift-_-devcenter) for a free account.
 Use the `ibmcloud login` command to log in on the command line.
   {: tip}

-2. When prompted, choose options 1, then 6, and lastly 2, as displayed in the following example:
+2. When prompted, select options 1, then 6, and lastly 2, as displayed in the following example:
   ```
   ?
 Select a resource type:
   1. Backend Service / Web App